CheeseTurtle/rrecurse/README.md

   ```
   ![image](https://user-images.githubusercontent.com/4154751/156992183-9adc5ef8-8e21-40b0-8379-680eb560925a.png)

-* Works with any[^1] predicate written in SWI-Prolog!
+* Works with any[^1] predicate written in SWI-Prolog, includig built-ins!
 (Foreign predicates not supported.)
 Using this module is both simple and convenient.
 ![image](https://user-images.githubusercontent.com/4154751/156995634-23deac98-7251-4672-a3b2-116ddff589b5.png)